marcosvieiraftw/github-api/README.md

    }
 ]
 ```
-* 4: GET `{base_url}/actors` will return all Actors ordered by its amount of Events, last event date DESC and login ASC.
+* 4: GET `{base_url}/actors` will return all Actors sort by its amount of Events, last event date DESC and login ASC.
 ```json
 [
    {